mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 unsigned int   mulle_concurrent_hashmap_count( struct mulle_concurrent_hashmap *map);
 ```

 This gives you the current number of hash/value entries of `map`.
+It is
-It is implemented as an iterator loop, that counts the number of values.
+implemented as an iterator loop, that counts the number of values.
-The returned number is close to meaningless, when the map is accessed in multi-threaded fashion.
+The returned number may be close to meaningless, when the map is accessed in
+multi-threaded fashion.

 ### `mulle_concurrent_hashmap_lookup_any` - get a value from the hashmap